School buses by country: TransporTEC (ITESM)

-Australia
+Oceania

 Australia

 In Australia, school buses vary in colour with yellow buses being rare and are distinguishable from other buses by a yellow school zone sign or a sign that reads "School Bus" on the top rear end of the bus.
 As school route buses are almost universally run by direct government contract, the livery of the bus is generally that of the contractor, with the bus commonly also being used for normal scheduled routes as required.
+In the ACT, the state government uses regular buses with the routes being in the 1000 and 2000 series.
 In NSW, however, the State Government has begun a program to bring all public transport in the state under one livery including strict livery regulations for new vehicles purchased for government contract use.
 The style is typically the same as public buses in other countries.
 Buses used on school routes are required to bear 40 kph speed limit signs on their rear and to flashing yellow lights on the front and rear, similar to those in the US and other places.
 When stopping or stopped, the lights flash indicating other drivers must not travel past the bus in either direction faster than 40 km/h (the same speed limit is used in 'school zones' on roads adjacent to schools at times when most students are expected to be arriving or leaving).
 Drivers must also cede right of way to all buses (school or otherwise) attempting to pull out from a stop.
 Dedicated bus lanes are common in larger cities, where buses are also allowed to move off first from traffic lights before other traffic is shown a green light.
 Some areas also have dedicated busways.
 Increasingly, jurisdictions are requiring new buses purchased for use on school routes to be fitted with seat belts and 'compartmentalisation' features, or even requiring students to use seatbelts at all times.